p2panda/handbook/website/docs/tutorials/tauri.md

 resources = [ "resources/*" ]
 ```

-Doing this means that any files in the `resources` directory will be bundled together with our app during compilation and we can access them via the [`resolve_resource`](https://docs.rs/tauri/1.5.4/tauri/struct.PathResolver.html#method.resolve_resource) method we get from the tauri crates `PathResolver`.
+Doing this means that any files in the `resources` directory will be bundled together with our app during compilation and we can access them via the [`resolve_resource`](https://docs.rs/tauri/1.5.4/tauri/struct.PathResolver.html#method.resolve_resource) method we get from the `tauri` crate's `PathResolver`.

 At this point we will also perform a little refactor as our app setup code is growing.
 We'll introduce a new module `config` and export a method for handling all of the above.
 We won't look into this module code in detail as it is fairly generic, see `src/config.rs` if you want to know more.
 We also add our default `config.toml` file to `resources/config.toml`.
 Our setup code now looks like this: